 - Representation to Government on Retirees etc.

-With regard to (3) this Hospitalization Assistance Plan started with effect from 1st September, 1996 and (4) Assuria Life T&T Limited offers a Death Benefit/Term Insurance catered for Senior Citizens.
+With regard to (3) this service is provided by Healthnet Caribbean Limited and (4) Assuria Life T&T Limited offers a Death Benefit/Term Insurance catered for Senior Citizens and their families.

 Well, an Organisation is as good as the integrity of its leaders.
 In this respect, the TTARP’s Executive Committee has been carefully selected to reflect a cross section of Trinidad and Tobago society with particular emphasis on integrity.
-Members are Peter Peña/David Cameron/Geoffrey Lewis/Mayling Younglao.
+Members are Peter Peña/ Reynold Cooper/ Geoffrey Lewis/ Mayling Younglao.